CosmcBeta/CarAI/README.md

 **Race Track** is a top-down 2D "racing" game featuring a procedurally generated track built using **convex hulls** and **interpolation**.
 This was originally made to be used to make my own ai and that will be the plan for the future after refactoring current code.

+## Important

+This is currently under heavy rework and current main repo may now work.
+This is part of an entire overhaul of the code and is intentional.
+I will update the
+README once more has been completed.

 ---

 ## Roadmap